haamer1997/SDEOR-Technology/README.md

 (6) Maxwell-Stefan Diffusion Codes (OMO): it contains original Maxwell-Stefan computational codes compatible with MRST environment with a validation simulation case, originally written by Dr. Olufemi Olorode.

-(7) OMO Comments on SPEJ: this folder contains different simulation cases based on comments received from Dr. Olufemi about SPE J "A novel EOR technology in tight rocks).
+(7) OMO Comments on SPEJ: this folder contains different simulation cases based on comments received from Dr. Olufemi about SPE J "A novel EOR technology in tight rocks".

 (8) OMO Original SD-EOR Codes: this folder has the original codes for SD-EOR upon which different simulation cases are based.